Anri-Lombard/Tiny-Machine-Learning/ReadMe.md

 ## Description

-Notes on the HarvardX TinyML course on EdX.

-## Approach to this Repository

 This repository documents the essential concepts for review and deeper understanding.
 It is the skelenton of the course, which I find is the most important part to grasp.
 Some notebooks are included for exploration and experimentation.

 ## Structure of Certification